PhilTheGM/DeathwatchAndAscension/development/AddingNewOperativeSpecialities.md

 1. A name
 2. A choice between 2 characteristics to get a +5 in
 3. A list of skills and talents that everyone from this archetype, at a high level should have gained.
 4. An ability to pick X skills and talents from a list.
 The list should include interesting subversions of the archetype and thematic expensive abilities in a 3:4 ratio.
   - To calculate X take the cost of free skills awarded by the speciality's organization.
 Add that to the abilities gained in step 3 and divide by 500.
 X is this number taken from 24. `24 - ((Organization XP + Speciality XP) / 500)`
+  - Players should be able to select from this list without beeing forced to subvert their character's architype in any way.
 6. A special rule that is thematic to this speciality.
 7. A specialist use of faith points that is thematic to this speciality.
 8. A list of equipment packages to allow as many as possible recognizable high level versions of this character as possible